EUDAT-B2STAGE/http-api/docs/quick_start.md

 # Quick start

-This is a reference page to quick start the HTTP API project.
-By reading this page you may also get an insight on how this project works.
+This is a reference page to quick start your knowledge of the HTTP API project; by reading this page you may get a first insight on how this project works.

 ## Feedback on the first Release Candidate